yasinaydin14/Pokemon-Bot/metamon/data/replay_dataset/replay_parser/README.md

 # Replay Parser

-The replay parser converts from the spectator POV of raw Pokemon Showdown replays to the first-peron POV of RL agents.
+The replay parser converts from the spectator POV of raw Pokémon Showdown replays to the first-peron POV of RL agents.
 The process is summarized by the following (simplified) example:

 <p align="center">
   <img src="../../../media/replay_reconstruction_example.png">
 </p>

-For a real example, view [this replay](https://replay.pokemonshowdown.com/gen4nu-776588848).
+For a real example, view [this replay](https://replay.Pokémonshowdown.com/gen4nu-776588848).
 The parser begins with the raw replay:

 <p align="center">
   <img src="../../../media/raw_replay_example.png" width="400">